Vanguard94-RR/immfly-test/README.md

 To configure local machine and VM use:

-    $ sudo ansible-playbook configure_local_and_vm.yml
+    $sudo ansible-playbook configure_local_and_vm.yml

 To deploy the application use:

-    $ sudo ansible-playbook -i hosts.ini deploy_clock_app.yml
+    $sudo ansible-playbook -i hosts.ini deploy_clock_app.yml

 Run those commands from within the VM-Setup folder

-The application will be available in http://192.168.122.188:80
+The application will be available in "<http://192.168.122.188:80>"

 Or you can manually ssh in to the vm as "admin" with "asdf" and run $ sudo docker-compose up.